About Stocktons and the family

 He was still operating door to door, but opportunity knocked for him on the day that a Blackpool hotel, who always bought their linens from Reg, asked if he could source carpets, curtains and furniture too.

 Never one to deny chance, Reg set about the new challenge and soon found himself sourcing furnishings for multiple clients.
 In 1953 he, and his wife Maureen, opened Stocktons furniture store, on the corner of Oxford Street and Chepstow Street in Manchester.

 At the start, Stocktons positioned itself as a discount furniture retailer.
 Reg would source furniture that was available in other luxury stores in Manchester and offer the same ranges at a discounted rate.
 He passionately believed that people should never buy what they couldn’t afford and applied this to his business.

 In 1966 Reg brought his son Breck into the business, aged just 16.
-Breck started work on the van, on the basis that he should learn the business from the bottom up, but within a year he had inveigled himself into buying and started building his own future.
+Breck started work on the van, on the basis that he should learn the business from the bottom up, within a year he had progressed into buying and started building his own future.

 Keeping it in the family

 “My dad was horrified to discover that i’d increased our number of high priced suites from one to five” says Breck.
 “At the time he was happily providing mid-market furniture at low prices and doing very well.
 I argued that people would pay more for the higher end styles, and he was outraged.
 I was right though, we sold all five in a single weekend.